Best Natural Sleep Aids

 Kava has been used for hundreds of years as a stress-reliever.
 Today, many people use the kava plant to alleviate symptoms of anxiety and promote a state of relaxation.

 The kava plant contains compounds called kavalactones.
 These have sedative properties, which give kava its sleep-promoting benefits.
 Kavalactones bind to different neurotransmitters, including GABA receptors, to decrease brain activity and cause you to feel sleepy.

 In addition to using kava as a sleep aid, many use it as a substitute for anti-anxiety medications.

 Passionflower is powerful for alleviating symptoms of anxiety and inducing a sense of calmness to help you get better sleep.
 Like a lot of the natural remedies we’ve discussed, passionflower works primarily by increasing GABA levels and decreasing brain activity.

 Many sleep studies have found drinking passionflower tea before bed for only seven days can help you get more restorative sleep.
 Plus, combining passionflower and valerian root tea has proven more effective than other prescription sleep aids at improving sleep quality— without the unpleasant side effects.

 Are Melatonin Supplements Safe?

 Simply put, no. Plus, we should mention, it’s never recommended for children to utilize melatonin supplements.
-Melatonin influences the production of estrogen and testosterone, which can have adverse effects on a growing body.
+Melatonin influences the production of estrogen and testosterone, so supplementing with it can have adverse effects on the body.